Metronidazole chemistry

 The chemical structure of metronidazole is essential for its biological activity, as the nitro group undergoes reduction in anaerobic microorganisms leading to the production of reactive compounds that damage DNA and inhibit microbial growth.
 This unique chemical structure makes metronidazole an effective antibiotic against a wide range of anaerobic bacteria and parasites.

-See also Metronidazole and pink eye
+See also Metronidazole gel reviews bv

 Chemical Formula 2-methyl-5-nitro-1H-imidazole-1-ethanol